dillydill123/inventory-setups/README.md

 It is possible to import and export inventory setups.
 This is useful if you would like to share your setups with your friends.
 To export an inventory setup, click on the export button next to the view setup button.
 This will copy the setup to your clipboard.
 You can then send this to your friends.

 To import a setup, click on the green import button in the top right.
 It will prompt for a setup.
 Paste the setup and confirm.
 The new setup will be added to the bottom of the list of setups.

+### Configuration Settings

+In the settings of Inventory Setups, you can change the default options of bank filtering and highlighting for any new setups you create.
+This is useful if you have a favorite highlight color and don't want to change every new setup to use that color.

 ### Support and Suggestions